vranac/revealjs-template/README.md

 I wanted my presentations to be independent of revealjs, so I decided to try and setup the revealjs as submodule.

+This should work on any linux/osx setup.
+For windows you would need Cygwin installed, and not sure about the slashes on the path.

 To use this, first clone this repo, then execute
 ```
 git submodule init